Navi Pillay: International Criminal Court (2003-2008)

-High Commissioner for Human Rights
+High Commissioner for Human Rights (2008-2014)

 On 24 July 2008, UN Secretary-General Ban Ki-moon nominated Pillay to succeed Louise Arbour as High Commissioner for Human Rights.
 The United States reportedly resisted her appointment at first, because of her views on abortion and other issues, but eventually dropped its opposition.
 At a special meeting on 28 July 2008, the UN General Assembly confirmed the nomination by consensus.
 Her four-year term began on 1 September 2008.
 Pillay says the High Commissioner is "the voice of the victim everywhere."
 In 2012, she was given a two-year second term.

+Pillay voiced support for a gay rights resolution in the UNHRC, which was approved in 2011.
 She also signed a document "BORN FREE AND EQUAL", a document on sexual orientation and gender identity in international human rights law as High Commissioner.

-Pillay voiced support for a gay rights resolution in the UNHRC, which was approved in 2011.
+Pillay expressed concern about pressure being placed on private companies to enact a financial blockade against WikiLeaks in 2010.
+She said such action was a violation of WikiLeaks' right to freedom of expression.
 At a news conference in July 2014, she referred to Edward Snowden as a "human rights defender" and said, "I am raising right here some very important arguments that could be raised on his behalf so that these criminal proceedings are averted."

-In August 2014, she criticized the international community over its "paralysis" in dealing with the more than three-year old Syrian Civil War, which by 30 April 2014 had resulted in 191,369 deaths.
+In a speech on 8 June 2012, Pillay blacklisted the provincial government of Quebec in Canada for human rights violations concerning the rights to peaceful protest and free expression for its student protesters, specifically in Canada.
+The bill in question, Bill 78, required that protest groups over 50 must gain approval from authorities at least 8 hours before the planned start of the protest.
+The reaction from human rights NGOs was mixed.
+Quebec official sources criticized Pillay for comparing Quebec with areas known to have worse records.